jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

 title: 16 - Using two-factor authentication
 featured: true
 -->
 # Using Two-Factor Authentication
+>Requires npm version 5.5.1 or greater.

 To meet the increasing need for strong digital security, npm has introduced two-factor authentication (2FA).
-Two-factor authentication prevents unauthorized access to your account by confirming your identity using two methods.
-One factor is something you know, such as your username and password, the other factor is something you have, such as a phone or tablet device.
+Two-factor authentication prevents unauthorized access to your account by confirming your identity using two methods:

+* something you know (such as your username and password)
+* something you have (such as a phone or tablet)

 For example, if your bank uses 2FA, the first time you logged in to your online banking system, the bank sent a code to your cell phone number, then prompted you to enter the code online, proving that the cell phone was in your possession and linking it to your account for authentication.
-After that,  if the bank detects anything unusual, such as a login from a different laptop, it will send a temporary code to your phone that you must enter before you can login.
+After that, whenever the bank detects anything unusual, such as a login from a different laptop, it will send a temporary code to your phone that you must enter before you can login.
 This provides an extra layer of security because, even if someone obtains your login credentials, they are unlikely to have your device in their possession as well.
+Or, if someone finds your phone, they are unlikely to also be able to hack your laptop's password.
 Two-factor authentication multiplies the protection against attacks, and we recommend that you implement this with your npm account.

 ## Preparation